 Be inspired by your competitors (but don’t copy them)

 You’ll never be a leader of the pack if you’re always looking ahead to see what others are doing.
 All businesses recommend being inspired by different companies, but you’ll still need to forge your own ideas and paths eventually.
 You’ll find that even the big players in the luxury business game aren’t afraid to be motivated by the new trends, either.
 Audemars Piguet is set to open up its own store for pre-owned watches, as it’s clear this is a huge movement that’s on the rise.
 “Second-hand is the next big thing in the watch industry,” said Audemars Piguet’s Chief Executive, Francois-Henry Bennahmias.
-Much like Chrono 24’s own page for Audemars Piguet watches, the brand itself hopes to cash in on would-be watch owners looking for second-hand items.
+The brand itself hopes to cash in on would-be watch owners looking for second-hand items.

 Showcase what makes you different